 When I created this couscous dish a couple of years ago, I found myself thinking about my grandma.
 The dish seems like a reflection of her spirit.
 The bright yellow of the saffron was her favorite color.
 The lemon essence is bright and cheerful, just like her personality.
 The pine nuts remind me of the pine-covered ranch where she raised my dad and his brothers in Northern California.
 And that touch of cayenne is the spice that made her special.
 She was classy, kind, beautiful, and smart as a whip– just like my grandpa.
 They were two peas in a perfect, predestined pod… the definition of soul mates.

 Grandma and Grandpa on their 70th wedding anniversary

 I like to serve this couscous on a blue glass plate.
 My grandma collected blue glass.
 Everything about this dish reminds me of her.

-Today would have been their 78th wedding anniversary.
+Today is their wedding anniversary.
 Happy Anniversary, Grandma and Grandpa Avey.
 I miss you every day.

 - 1/4 tsp saffron threads

 - 2 1/4 cups chicken broth (use "no chicken" broth to make it vegetarian/pareve)